Benefits-eligible dependents can include:

 - Your child* age 26 or older who is enrolled in an accredited educational institution as a full-time student

-A child is defined as your natural child; stepchild or domestic partner’s child; legally adopted child or child placed in your home for the purpose of adoption; your foster child; your child for whom you have legal guardianship; or your natural child for whom a court order to be covered.
+A child is defined as your natural child, stepchild, or domestic partner’s child; legally adopted child or child placed in your home for adoption; your foster child; your child for whom you have legal guardianship; or your natural child for whom a court order is to be covered.

 Eligible children may be covered through Dec.
 31 of the year they reach age 26 without tax implications.
 Coverage for children who are full-time students or disabled can continue as long as they continue in that status. however, there are tax implications for those who do not qualify as tax dependents per IRS rules.

 When and how long can dependents remain on plan(s)?